 Once mounted, each specimen is placed in a paper folder and the family name, taxon name and collecting location are recorded on the front.
 This information ensures that material can be accurately filed in the collection.
 Specimens are databased before being filed.

-Herbarium volunteers have helped us to mount MEL's entire Australian collection, which comprises over 800,000 specimens.
-We are now working our way through MEL's foreign collection of approximately 400,000 specimens, many of which have remained untouched since 1883, when Ferdinand von Mueller acquired the private herbarium of Otto Sonder.
+Herbarium volunteers have helped us to mount MEL's entire Australian collection, which numbers nearly one million specimens.
+We are now working our way through MEL's foreign collection of over 400,000 specimens, many of which have remained untouched since 1883, when Ferdinand von Mueller acquired the private herbarium of Otto Sonder.
 Mounting this material makes it accessible to botanists and other researchers and enables us to fully realise the international significance of the MEL collection.

-Please see Volunteering at the Royal Botanic Gardens for information on volunteer opportunities.
+Please see Volunteering at the Royal Botanic Gardens Victoria for information on volunteer opportunities.

 Albrecht, D. (1993).
 Collecting and preserving herbarium specimens.
 National Herbarium of Victoria, South Yarra.